Works

 MYRNA QUIÑONEZ (b.
 1987, Los Mochis, Sinaloa, Mexico) currently lives and works in Bristol.
 Quiñonez graduated from Guanajuato University in 2011.

-Solo exhibitions include: The Picturesque, Pound Arts, Corsham, UK (2023); Landscape Synthesis, Cass Art, Bristol, UK (2020); Site, Don Quixote Iconographic Museum, Guanajuato, Mexico (2019); Síntesis de un Trayecto, Galería Dos Topos, Leon, Mexico (2019); El Cine Mexicano de la Época de Oro, Asamblea Legislativa del Distrito Federal, Mexico City, Mexico (2018) and Distance, Gene Byron Museum, Guanajuato, Mexico (2018).
+Solo exhibitions include: The Horizon Pulled Me Close, BEERS London, London (2024); The Picturesque, Pound Arts, Corsham, UK (2023); Landscape Synthesis, Cass Art, Bristol, UK (2020); Site, Don Quixote Iconographic Museum, Guanajuato, Mexico (2019); Síntesis de un Trayecto, Galería Dos Topos, Leon, Mexico (2019); El Cine Mexicano de la Época de Oro, Asamblea Legislativa del Distrito Federal, Mexico City, Mexico (2018) and Distance, Gene Byron Museum, Guanajuato, Mexico (2018).

 Fairs include: Contemporary Art Fair, Queretaro, Mexico (2019).